sjp2023/attractive-people-employment/README.md

-# Beauty Standard and employement
+# Attractive people and employement

 ## Overview

 This repo provides analysis of a data set to see if there is the relationship between beauty and employment and how does it impacting for hiring process.

+## Obtaining raw data
+The data need to be downloaded from Scholar paper and data set paper as CSV file.
+This is done manually and then moved to `data/raw_data`.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from csv file.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.